-If you provide care for a child and are not the parent, you may be able to receive Child Support from both parents if you apply for a Child Support assessment.
+If you provide care for a child and aren’t the parent, you may be able to receive receive child support from both parents.
+You must apply for a child support assessment.

 You can apply for a non-parent carer child support assessment if you:

-- care for a child 128 nights or more a year (35 per cent or more care), and
+- care for a child 128 nights or more a year (35% or more care), and

-If you apply for a child support assessment, you must apply to receive child support from both parents except if:
+If you apply for a child support assessment, you must apply to receive child support from both parents, unless:

-- one parent is not a resident of Australia or an overseas country Australia has a child support arrangement with,
+- 1 parent is not a resident of Australia or an overseas country Australia has a child support arrangement with

-- there are special circumstances - for example, the identity of one parent is unknown.
+- there are special circumstances - for example, the identity of 1 parent is unknown

-Child Support will consider other requirements before deciding to accept your application and we will need to be satisfied that the person or people that you name in your application are legally the parents of the child.
-For more information see The Child Support Guide (Chapters 2.1.1 and 2.1.3).
+We’ll consider other requirements before deciding to accept your application.
+We also need to be satisfied that the person or people that you name in your application are legally the parents of the child.

-Child support is worked out based on both parents’ incomes and the amount of care that you and the parents have of the child.
-Your own income is not taken into account.
+We work out your child support based on both parents’ incomes and the amount of care that you and the parents have of the child.
+We don’t take your income into account.

-Grandparent Advisers can help you with services and forms if you are not sure what to do.
+Grandparent Advisers can help you with services and forms if you aren’t sure what to do.